Jasmine Birtles

 Carpeted floors do provide a lot more insulation than bare wood – the thicker the carpet, the warmer the floor will be.
 In order to insulate further, though, a good-quality, thick cushion pad under the carpet will help.

-Insulating under your floorboards will cost in the region of £100 and you will save around £50 a year in energy bills – not to mention the additional comfort of having warm floors under your feet!
+Insulating under your floorboards can cost up to £4,300 and will only save between £60 a year in energy bills if you live in a terrace and £155 if you live in a bungalow.
+However, you will have the additional comfort of having warm floors under your feet!
 Doing the work will cause some temporary disruption to your home but it’ll definitely be worth it to have warmer rooms.

 These are incredibly easy to fix and will improve your comfort around your home, as well helping you out with your bills!
 Draughts around the home can cause illnesses in the elderly and children, so the small amount of work it takes to fix them will really pay off.